-Teenagers are often busy with school, jobs, sports and social activities that they don't find the time to brush.
+Teenagers are often busy with school, jobs, sports and social activities that they don't find the time to brush or floss.
 They also tend to eat a lot of junk food and sugary drinks.
-Combine the two and you've got a situation ripe for tooth decay!
+Combine the two and you've got a situation prone to tooth decay!
 Approximately 80% of adolescents have had at least one cavity by age 19.

 Here are a few tips to help your child get through the teen years cavity-free: